hushmirror/fraud/README.md

 ## Graviex

 Graviex is a fraudulent Russian Bitcoin exchange that should not be trusted.
+After HUSH developers asked them to give 30 days notice for about 6 months, they decided to not support zaddrs and gave 14 days notice and then stole all the funds that remained of users.
+At least 25000 HUSH.
+Additionally, Graviex has the HUSH Twitter account LOCKED because they reported our tweets about them as VIOLENT.
+They cannot be trusted with your funds.

+## Citex

+Citex seems to be a shady exchange running a fake orderbook, where they make their own trades go thru regardless of user-submitted orders.
+They also do not support deposits or withdrawals for zaddrs correctly, and should not be used.

 ## International Financial Fraud By Ex-Hush Community Members